kcl-ddh/digipal/static/digipal/scripts/tests/README.md

 It is possible to declare and include dependencies and middleware in a Scenario by specifing two variables inside the Scenario() function:

-    function Scenario(){
+    var Scenario = function(){

-        this.middleware = ['mymiddleware.js'] // this will be searched inside the folder middleware
+        this.middleware = ['middleware.js'] // this will be searched inside the folder middleware
         this.dependencies = ['./actions.js', ../anotherscenario/actions.js'] // this is relative to the current scenario

         // the middleware gets executed here ...

         this.Scenarios = function(dependencies, options){

+            // the dependencies are encapsulated into the object dependencies

             var actions = dependencies.nameDependency;
             var actions2 = dependencies.nameDependency2;